Educational Consumer Tips

 Decide on the Size of the Firm.
 Law firms can range from as little as one lawyer or as large as hundreds of lawyers and anywhere in-between.
 Larger firms usually handle more substantial cases involving government and public companies and can offer a great deal of resources.
 While smaller firms offer a personal one-on-one relationship while taking on smaller cases.

 Visit for a Consultation.
 Use this consultation time to interview the lawyer about their training and experience.
-Ask the lawyer what type of experience they have dealing with cases similar to your case.
-Ask about the outcome of those cases.
+Ask the lawyer what type of experience they have dealing with cases similar to your case what the outcome of those cases were.
 Find out how easy it will be to contact the lawyer throughout the process and how often they will update you about the case.
 Provide a clear summary and bring any documents or materials that may help the lawyer.
+Ask who specifically will be doing the work on your case, what your chances of success are and ask for an estimate for when the issue will be resolved and complete.
 Find out if the lawyer charges a fee for the first consultation.
 Some lawyers may offer a free consultation if you decide to hire them for legal services.

 Understand the Costs.
 Before working with the lawyer make sure they explain how you will be charged for their services.
 Ask for costs and fees to be broken down in writing.
+Some lawyers will provide you with the cost before taking your case while others will provide costs shortly after.
+The American Bar Association advises lawyers explain fees within a reasonable time.
 It is beneficial to hire a lawyer that has the experience you need, even if it means spending a little more.
 The four main methods for compensating a lawyer are: the retainer, contingent fee, established/flat fee, or hourly rate.

 - The retainer is an upfront fee you pay the lawyer that is used as a down payment for expenses and fees.